 Prospective students are encouraged to begin the application process one year prior to the anticipated semester of enrollment.

-Students from abroad, educated in academic systems whose requirements are comparable to 12 years in an elementary and secondary college preparatory education program in the United States, may apply for admission.
+Students outside of the U.S. who are educated in academic systems whose requirements are comparable to 12 years in an elementary and secondary college preparatory education program in the United States, may apply for admission.
 Official copies of all mark sheets, transcripts, diplomas and certificates from high schools, and ALL other academic institutions must accompany the application.
 These records must show courses taken and grades earned, and must be translated into English if the original records are in another language.
 If a translation is supplied, it should be certified as accurate and correct by an appropriate public or school official, or sponsoring agency or government.
 The official record in the original language should also be included.

-Students who enter the United States with an I–20 Form from another institution should be aware that they must enroll at that school before they are eligible to transfer to Michigan State University.
+Students who enter the United States with a Form I–20 from another institution should be aware that they must enroll at that school before they are eligible to transfer to Michigan State University.
 Such transfers require both formal admission to Michigan State University and notification to the U.S. Department of Homeland Security.
-Only students intending to enroll at MSU should enter the United States with the I-20 Form issued by MSU.
+Only students intending to enroll at MSU should enter the United States with the Form I-20 issued by MSU.
 Additional up-to-date information concerning immigration guidelines can be found at www.oiss.msu.edu.

 Opportunities for High-Achieving International Students